evamizer/dsc-phase-3-project/README.md

 * **Exploring the data**: sizing up the data, planning what needs to be done
 * **Cleaning/Preprocesing the data**: No cleaning needed, so we made a representative subset of the subset, and checked for multicolinearity/correlation.
 Then I picked some variables to look at and examined how they compared in people with and without diabetes.
 * **Data Prep/Feature Engineering**: Firstly, I ohe-ed the variables that weren't already in the binary format, and combined it with those already in 1/0 format.
-Then, I assigned the target variable to Y and the rest to X, and split the data into my test and training sets.
+Then, I assigned the target variable to Y and the rest to X, and split the data into my test and training sets and scaled the data.
 * **Models**: I tried out a few different models (Logistic Regression*, Random Forrest Model*, XG Boost*, and LogitBoost), adding in analysis for each one and trying out different ways to improve their results.
 * **Final Model Selection**: Review the model I selected and explain why I chose it.
 * **Business Recommendations** - Implimentation and greater uses.